What Are the Top Complications from Truck Accidents?

 Examples of severe injuries from truck accidents

 Truck accidents can be dangerous and deadly and often result in catastrophic injuries.
 The more severe your injuries are, the more complex your claim can be.
-The more serious the injury, the more it will cost to be made whole as possible.
+The more serious the injury, the more it will cost to be whole.

-What injuries can you get from getting hit by a truck?
+What injuries can you get from being hit by a truck?
 Victims need to seek higher compensation.
-The higher a claim’s value, the more the insurance company is likely to fight back.
+The higher a claim’s value, the more likely the insurance company will fight back.

 The following are some injuries that truck accidents cause.